pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 9. [Instructions for Reproducibility](#instructions-for-reproducibility)
 10. [Results](#results)

+IMPORTANT: Only students who have a faculty sponsor can access HiperGator premium resources.
+Students who are onlhy taking a course that uses HiperGator would have access to limited HiperGator resources.
+Since I do not have a facuty sponsor nor are any of my current courses using HiperGator, I do not have access to HiperGator.
+So, I have used only Google Collab Pro.

 ## Test Set

 Usually, I would first split the data and set a test set aside until the models were trained.